CelestialCrafter/xuehua/archive/specification.md

 u64(n) = little-endian unsigned 64 bit integer;
 ```

-# Details
+### Details

-- **Directory Order:** Parent directory objects MUST be emitted before their children objects.
+- **Ordering:** Parent directory objects MUST be emitted before their children objects.
-- **Location Requirements:** `index` entries MUST be sorted by the bytes of their
+- **Paths:** `index` entries MUST be sorted by the bytes of their
 	`location` in ascending order.
 	Duplicate `location`'s' MUST NOT appear.
-	`location`'s MUST NOT have a leading "/".
+	`location`s MUST NOT have a leading "/".
-	`location`'s MUST NOT contain "." or ".." segments.
+	`location`s MUST NOT contain "." or ".." segments.
-- **Complete Digest:** When computing the digest of a complete archive, implementations MUST hash an aggregate of all existing digests.
+- **Hashing:** When computing the digest of a complete archive, implementations MUST hash an aggregate of all existing digests.